SNAP - Census 2010 Demonstration Project - Exclusion of Earned Income of Temporary Census Employees

 These demonstration projects are intended to help ease program administration by aligning SNAP policy with TANF and Medicaid policies.
 Most temporary positions associated with the 2010 Census are enumerators who reside and work in their own communities, many of which are low-income.
 Excluding the earned income of temporary census employees assists the Census Bureau with staff recruitment and retention while allowing individuals with limited or no employment history to gain valuable work experience without a reduction in SNAP benefits.
 Similar demonstration projects were conducted for the 1990 and 2000 Census.

-States that would like to participate in this demonstration project must submit a letter to their Regional Office requesting a waiver by November I,2009.
+States that would like to participate in this demonstration project must submit a letter to their Regional Office requesting a waiver by Nov.
+1, 2009.
 Although the primary dates for Census 2010 operations are from March through July 2010, the income can be excluded as long as the income earned is related to 2010 Census operations regardless of when the temporary census employee was hired.
-This policy is effective through September 30, 2010 in the event that some census operations extend beyond the projected July 2010 end date
+This policy is effective through Sept.
+30, 2010 in the event that some census operations extend beyond the projected July 2010 end date

 The policy to exclude temporary census earnings cannot be applied retroactively.
 Therefore, those households who participated in the 2008 Census dress rehearsal operations are not covered under these demonstration projects.
 Participating states that become aware of households who were denied benefits after the effective date of this policy should reconsider those denials based on this current policy.